Brighton Secondary School has a vision to be the school of choice for the holistic education of boys and girls.

 - Several specialist ICT labs including Soundhouse, CAD, Photography, Media and iMac labs.

-- Innovation studio with a live recording studio, document cameras, and two state-of-the-art
+- Innovation studio with a live recording studio, document cameras, and a state-of-the-art